Congress strengthening separatism, has become 'leader of tukde-tukde gang': PM Modi | Politics

 ''The question is not about elections, it is about intentions.
 Despite being in power for 50 years, why are the people of the country repeatedly rejecting them?
 Wherever people have taken the right path, they did not allow you (Congress) to enter again,'' he said.

-The Prime Minister said the way India handled pandemic is an example for the world.
+The Prime Minister said the way India handled the COVID pandemic is an example for the world.

 He 'Azadi Ka Amrit Mahotsav' is the perfect time to think about how India can play a global leadership role in the coming years.